"The hotly awaited second book in the dystopian Matched trilogy

 *This review is kinda soilery so turn back now if you haven't read the book!
 I recommend Crossed if you've already read Matched, but I wouldn't recommend reading Matched to read Crossed or reading Crossed as a stand-alone.

 I read Matched last year when it came out, a Christmas present from Rachel, and this year I was itching to get my fingers on the sequel to add it to my collection.
 Right before I pre-ordered it, Rachel told me she was getting me a copy for Christmas this year.
-Thanks Rachel!I didn't particularly enjoy Matched, although it was okay, because of the ending.
+Thanks Rachel!I didn't particularly enjoy Matched (although it was okay) because of the ending.
 My review can be seen here.
 Although Crossed ended in a similar cliffhanger, I really, really enjoyed the ending.
-Although I've seen lots of negative reviews for Crossed, I felt mostly different towards it.
+Although I've seen lots of negative reviews for Crossed, I didn't hate it.
 The perspective change was great to read, although (as I've been spoiled by co-authored books) very similar.
-Even though Ky was similar to Cassia, it was interesting, as a reader, to hear the stories he had to tell or captured in his brain.
+Even though Ky was similar to Cassia, it was interesting, as a reader, to hear the stories he had to tell or had captured in his brain.